-An assessment of the potential to contaminate groundwater resources and measures to prevent, mitigate and remediate such contamination should be discussed.
+An assessment of the potential to contaminate groundwater resources (including through drilling, underground gasification, and surface activities) and the time frames associated with possible contamination.
+Measures to prevent, mitigate and remediate such contamination should be described.

 4.6 Air

 This section describes the existing air environment that may be affected by the proposal.
 The following topics may be addressed (note - the topics are not an exhaustive treatment of all possible air or impacts).